Hiva Oa: Colonial period

 The first recorded sighting of Hiva Oa by the Europeans was by the Spanish expedition of Álvaro de Mendaña on 21 July 1595.
 They charted it as Dominica.

+The island was briefly occupied by german forces under the command of Admiral Von Spee in October 1914.

 Overview

 Administratively, Hiva Oa is part of the commune (municipality) of Hiva-Oa, itself in the administrative subdivision of the Marquesas Islands.
 Atuona, on the coast of Hiva Oa island, is the administrative centre of the commune.
-Atuona was formerly the seat of government for all of the Marquesas Islands, but it has been replaced by Taiohae on Nuku Hiva island.
+Atuona was formerly the seat of government for all of the Marquesas Islands, but it has been replaced by Taioha'e on Nuku Hiva island.

 The island is famous as the final home of French painter Paul Gauguin and Belgian singer Jacques Brel, both of whom are buried in Calvary Cemetery, overlooking Atuona.
 It is also home to the largest tiki sculptures in French Polynesia.

 In late pre-European times, the island was nearly evenly divided into two provinces—Nuku in the west, and Pepane in the east.